 This is a raster result.
-You can vectorise it using the $\mathit{Vectorising\ grid\ classes}$ algorithm.
+You can vectorise it using the $\mathit{Vectorise}\ grid\ \mathit{classes}\ \mathrm{algorithm}.$ calculates those statistics.

 Now, let's try to compute statistics about the elevation values in one of the subbasins.
-The idea is to have a layer that just represents the elevation within that subbasin and then pass it to the module that calculates those statistics.
+The idea is to have a layer that just represents the elevation within that subbasin and then pass it to the module that and call the clipping algorithm with the following parameters:

 First, let's clip the original DEM with the polygon representing a subbasin.
-We will use the Clip grid with polygon algorithm.
+We will use the Clip Grid with Polygon algorithm.
 If we select a single subbasin polygon and then call the clipping algorithm, we can clip the DEM to the area covered by that polygon, since the algorithm is aware of the selection.